 Both of the city's repealed agreements with Opus contained a $200,000 contribution toward sanitary sewer infrastructure and $250,000 for widening water mains.

 Opus attorney Jason Asmus argues that infrastructure issues have been resolved and that a development agreement is not mandatory for the project to proceed.
 He also argues the plaintiffs' request that the city be blocked from issuing permits for six months is not related to their civil rights claim.

 MU law professor Richard Reuben, who has signed on with the plaintiffs as a consultant, said the private teleconference likely discussed sensitive information that Laughrey didn't want the public to hear.
 The teleconference, he said, is the equivalent of attorneys being summoned to a judge's chambers.

-What happened: Opus attorney Harrison files a reply to plaintiffs' attorney Jeremy Root's Sept.
+Opus attorney Harrison files a reply to plaintiffs' attorney Jeremy Root's Sept.
 2 argument, saying the restraining order should be dissolved.
 He argues there's sufficient infrastructure to support the apartment project, despite Root's assertion.
 Otherwise, he says, the city wouldn't have entered into the since-repealed development agreements.